JoachimGuth/AIBuilder/README.md

 # Idea in a nutshell
-The stores of a bakery chain with a central bakery experiences sometimes oversupply, sometimes lack of baking goodsin the stores when needed.
-The idea is to optimise the distribution of goods to avoid a lack of goods and leftovers in the stores.
+Optimisation of baking goods availability and leftovers in the stores of a bakery chain with a central bakery distribution centre.The project aims for cost reduction and increase of revenue.
+The optimisation leads to a reduction of waste and less wasteful usage of resources.

 # Background
 What is the problem your idea will solve?
 How common or frequent is this problem?
 What is your personal motivation?
 Why is this topic important or interesting?

+A bakery chain supplies its baking goods from a central bakery to its stores.
+The stores of a bakery chain experiences sometimes oversupply, sometimes lack of baking goods in the stores when needed.

+The idea is to optimise the distribution of goods to avoid a lack of goods and leftovers in the stores.

 There are 2 main problems for the bakery chain.
 ## Revenue loss